8,460 total views, 2 views today

-Laura worked in many universities within the United Kingdom, including at Oxford Brookes University where she worked as a Psychology Demonstrator.
-In this role, Laura focussed upon teaching research methods and statistics to undergraduate and postgraduate students.
-This has developed Laura’s understanding of the research methods used in many areas of Psychology.
+Laura worked in many universities within the UK, including at Oxford Brookes University where she worked as a psychology demonstrator.
+In this role, Laura focussed on teaching research methods and statistics to undergraduate and postgraduate students.

 Other research interests lie within areas of personality and emotion recognition, and also how people can detect angry faces.
 Laura has publications within these areas and aims to continue with this line of research in the future.
 She sits on the editorial board of Psychreg Journal of Psychology.